lordmulder/LameXP/doc/Manual.md

 Tutorial (Step-by-Step Guide)
 =============================

 This tutorial will teach you, step by step, how to convert your audio files using the LameXP software.
+The tutorial assumes that LameXP is already installed on your computer.

 Source Files
 ------------

 First of all, you need to add all **source files** that you want to convert.
-So switch to the "Source Files" tab, just in case that tab is not active already, and click the "Add File(s)" button.
+So switch to the "Source Files" tab, just in case that tab is not active already, and then click the "Add File(s)" button.

 ![Tutorial](img/lamexp/tutorial_1a.png)